nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ### List Transactions

 Lists out transactions in your financial list in ascending order of date for your perusal.
 Transactions can be filtered by type (income/expense) or restricted to a stipulated period.
-The app will display the total cashflow/expenditure/income during the stipulated period depending on the transaction type selected to be listed, as well as the category with the highest total expenditure/income.
+The app will display the total number of transactions listed, total cashflow/expenditure/income during the stipulated period depending on the transaction type selected to be listed, as well as the category with the highest total expenditure/income.
+Beside each listed transaction, the transaction's index in the financial list is shown for quick reference should you wish to edit/delete the transaction.

 **Format:** `list [expense|income] [/from START_DATE] [/to END_DATE]`